rmtec/modeswitcher/README.md

   Suggested next mode >> apacheWithPhp
   ```
   The table columns are defined as follows:
-  -   Score: Total severity score of open vulnerabilties / Total severity score of all vulnerabilities
+  -   Score: Total severity score of open vulnerabilities / Total severity score of all vulnerabilities
   -   Avg: Average severity score of open vulnerabilities / Average severity score of all vulnerabilities
-  -   Prio: Priority of the mode (definied in the MDSL definition)
+  -   Prio: Priority of the mode (specified in the MDSL definition)
-  -   #CVE: Number of the open vulnerabilities / Number of all vulnerabilities
+  -   #CVE: Number of open vulnerabilities / Number of all vulnerabilities
   -   Enabled: State of the mode (enabled/disabled)
-  -   Name: Name of the mode (definied in the MDSL definition)
+  -   Name: Name of the mode (specified in the MDSL definition)
   -   #Cnt: Number of suggested switches to that mode ()
   -   Starts: Number of real switches to that mode
 * [u] Update CVEs, Patches and automatically switch the mode.
-For details see [uv], [up] and [ams].
+For details, see [uv], [up], and [ams].
 * [uv] Update CVEs for the used software versions from the [National Vulnerability Database](https://nvd.nist.gov/) (NVD).
   ```
   refreshVulnerabilities